ulab-team/ulabsite/content/publication/2022-hesundevoswebster-hp/index.md

 publication_types: ["article-journal"]

 # Publication name and optional abbreviated publication name.
-publication: "_Landscape and Urban Planning, 242_"
+publication: "_Health & Place, 78_"
-publication_short: "Landsc.
-Urban Plan."
+publication_short: ""

 # Summary.
 An optional shortened abstract.
-summary: This study adds geospatial information to pandemic-induced street experiments.
+summary: This paper provides causal inference on how transport intervention affects moderate-to-vigorous physical activity (MVPA) and walking among older adults using a natural experiment of a new metro line in Hong Kong.

 tags:
-- street experiment
+- natural experiment

-featured: true
+featured: false

 # links:
 # - name: ""